thunderbird/pulumi/docs/getting-started.rst

 * install a simple Pulumi program intended to set up a basic networking landscape,
 * run a ``pulumi preview`` command to finish setting up the environment and confirm the project is working.

+If you are using an S3 bucket to privately store your state, you'll need to make sure you have configured your AWSCLI tool with an account that has permission to manipulate that bucket.
+Prefix your bucket name with `s3://` to use as your `pulumi_login_url` value (f/ex: `s3://acme-awesomeapi-pulumi`).
+If you will use Pulumi Cloud, use `https://api.pulumi.com`.
+If you have a
+`self-hosted Pulumi Cloud API <https://www.pulumi.com/docs/pulumi-cloud/admin/self-hosted/components/api/>`_, you may specify your custom URL here.

 The output should look something like this:
 ::